 Mack Rides entered the LSM launched coaster market in 2009 with the extremely popular blue fire Megacoaster at Europa Park in Germany.
-The model has been duplicated at four other parks around the world.
+In fact, the Blue Fire model proved to be so popular that it’s been duplicated at many other parks around the world.

 Manta at SeaWorld San Diego in California, USA, opened in 2012 as the first Mark Rides coaster to feature dual LSM launches.
 Two years later the company’s second dual launch coaster, Helix at Liseberg in Sweden, became the world’s second longest coaster with an inversion and remains one of the top ranked European coasters.

 In 2018 Silver Dollar City in Missouri, USA, opened Time Traveler, the first Mack Rides inverting coaster that spins.
 These Xtreme Spinning Coasters also feature dual LSM launches and a huge drop out of the station.

 MAURER LSM LAUNCH COASTER